 - A total of 36 hours of training, including classroom training, home study and onsite visits.

-- Completion of a 3-month internship as a Friendly Visitor in an assigned long-term care facility prior to being certified as an ombudsman by the Texas Department of Aging and Disability Services.
+- Completion of a 3-month internship as a Friendly Visitor in an assigned long-term care facility prior to being certified as an ombudsman by Texas Health and Human Services.

 - Ongoing monthly training sessions.